ibexa/documentation-developer/docs/guide/content_rendering/layout/add_breadcrumbs.md

 # Add breadcrumbs

-To add breadcrumbs to your website, prepare a general layout template in a `templates/themes/<theme_name>/pagelayout.html.twig` file.
+To add breadcrumbs to your website, first prepare a general layout template in a `templates/themes/<theme_name>/pagelayout.html.twig` file.

 This template can contain things such as header, menu, footer, as well as [assets](../assets.md) for the whole site, and all other templates [extend](../templates/templates.md#connecting-templates) it.

-To render breadcrumbs, create a `BreadcrumbController.php` file in `src/Controller`:
+Then, to render breadcrumbs, create a `BreadcrumbController.php` file in `src/Controller`:

 ``` php hl_lines="26 34"
 [[= include_file('code_samples/front/layouts/breadcrumbs/src/Controller/BreadcrumbController.php') =]]